How To Join

 A:

-Q: What do I do at summer camp?
+Q: What do I do at summer training?

 Q: Are there travel opportunities?

 A: Definitely!
-For summer training, Cadets travel to one of 28 Summer Camps located in different parts of Canada.
-In addition, selected Cadets go on exchange trips to countries such as England, Germany, Norway, Sweden, Scotland, Wales and Italy under an international exchange program.
+For summer training, Senior Cadets may travel to one of several Cadet Training Centres located in different parts of Canada.
+In addition, a select number of Senior Cadets can apply for an International Exchange under an international exchange program.
 Exchange Cadets are selected on their high standards in performance, fitness and involvement in Cadet activities.

 Q: Who instructs Cadets?